Li Gu (Later Zhou): Later Zhou

-During Guo Zongxun's reign

 In 959, Guo Rong died, and his young son Guo Zongxun the Prince of Liang succeeded him as emperor.
 The new emperor gave Li Gu the additional honorific title Kaifu Yitong Sansi (開府儀同三司) and created him the Duke of Zhao.
 Li subsequently requested retirement to Luoyang, and that request was granted.
 Li Rong, whose name had been changed to Li Yun (to observe naming taboo for Guo Rong) was then the military governor of Zhaoyi Circuit (昭義, headquartered in modern Changzhi, Shanxi), and he, believing that Li Gu was a great chancellor, sent gifts of money and other materials to him, which Li Gu accepted.

-During Song Dynasty
+Song

-In 960, the major general Zhao Kuangyin seized the throne in a coup, ending Later Zhou and starting a new Song Dynasty as its Emperor Taizu.
-He sent a messenger to award Li Gu with further material rewards.

-Shortly after the declaration of Song Dynasty, Li Yun rose against the new Song emperor from Zhaoyi.
-Worried that he would be considered part of Li Yun's rebellion, Li Gu became distressed and fell seriously ill.
+In 960, the general Zhao Kuangyin (posthumously remembered as Emperor Taizu) seized the throne in a coup, ending Later Zhou and starting a new Song dynasty.
+He sent a messenger to provide Li Gu with additional rewards.
+Shortly after the declaration of the Song dynasty, Li Yun rose against the new Song emperor in Zhaoyi.
+Worried that he would be considered part of this rebellion, Li Gu became distressed and fell seriously ill.
 He died shortly after Li Yun killed himself after defeat.
 The Song emperor gave him posthumous honors.